magepages/mpdocs/docs/sales-pop/index.md

 php bin/magento setup:upgrade
 php bin/magento setup:static-content:deploy
 ```
-To start working with Sales Pop GraphQl in Magento, please do the following requirements:
+To start working with Sales Pop GraphQL in Magento, please do the following requirements:

 - Use Magento 2.3.x.
 Reture your site to developer mode.
 - Install chrome extension (currently does not support other browsers)